fmitech/employee-manual/index.md

 This part of the manual will introduce you to (perhaps) your first Backbone on Rails application.
 It is by no means a comprehensive guide (in fact, it's less a guide than an exercise for you to complete) but *it* will give you some working experience with Rails before jumping onto real projects.

 Your task will be to build a contacts manager application.
 The application is ultimately simple in functionality but it will introduce most of the working parts you'll encounter in every Rails/Backbone application.

-The application will allow authenticated users the ability to list, add, edit, and remove their contacts.
-Lets' get started.
+Let's get started.

 ## Setup & Configuration